zhihil/Lessons/F18/Projects/ml-reddit-bot/lesson-1/README.md

 ## Software

+Okay, here is when things get messy, don't freak out if you can't get something to download properly.
+Just raise your hand and ask me, or ask the person beside you to help.

+IF you are a Windows user, install [Git Bash](https://git-scm.com/downloads) and use that when I say to use your terminal.

 Install Python 3.6.6 [Here](https://www.python.org/downloads/). **DO NOT** install version 3.7, there is an issue that breaks sklearn which is what we need to do the machine learning, it is also not supported by PRAW which we will use to interact with Reddit.
 Python is the programming language we will use.

 Installing Python should've installed PIP, which is a package manager that makes it easy to download python libraries.
 In terminal, type `pip3 --version` and a message should pop-up.
 Let me know if you have any problems.

 Next type into terminal `pip3 install praw` and `pip3 install sklearn`.
 Let me know if you get any errors.
 If a 'permission denied' error pops up and you are using a Macbook, type in `sudo` at the beginning of those commands.
 If you get the error and you are on Windows, you need to run your terminal as an administrator

+To make sure everything installed properly, type `python3` followed by `import sklearn` and `import praw`.
+If no 'module not found' errors popup, you should be good :)

 ## What Exactly IS Machine Learning?